nlf11/pytest/README.rst

     :target: https://web.libera.chat/#pytest
     :alt: Libera chat

+Adding new text.
+Hope to see you there.

 The ``pytest`` framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.